Rome, Florence & Venice Carnival 12 days / Special Event Tours

 Breakfast (in flight), Dinner

-Welcome to Rome, the Eternal City!
-A Go Ahead representative greets you at the airport after you clear customs and then escorts you to your hotel.
-If you have taken our pre-tour extension to Rome, join the rest of your tour today.
+Welcome to Rome, the Eternal City.
+A Go Ahead representative greets you at the airport after you clear customs and escorts you to your hotel.
 The rest of the day is free to begin your explorations of Rome.
-At tonight’s included dinner, meet your fellow travelers.
+If you’ve taken our pre-tour extension to Rome, join the rest of your tour today.
+At tonight’s welcome dinner, meet your fellow travelers.

 Discover how one city’s ruins became the world’s treasures

-Follow in the footsteps of Caesar during your guided sightseeing tour of Rome.
-Highlights include the Colosseum, where 50,000 spectators cheered their favorite gladiators to victory, and the ruins of the Forum Romanum, from which the Caesars ruled their vast empire.
-This afternoon is free to further your explorations of ancient Rome.
-Visit the Pantheon, or tour one of Rome’s many important churches.
+Follow in the footsteps of Julius Caesar during your guided sightseeing tour of Rome.
+Highlights include the Colosseum and the ruins of the Forum, from which the caesars ruled their vast empire.
+This afternoon is free to further your explorations of the ancient city.

 Explore the Eternal City or venture to a city eternally frozen in time

-Enjoy another free day in Rome or join an optional excursion to excavated Pompeii, an ancient Roman city buried in volcanic ash in A.D.
+Enjoy another free day in Rome or join our optional excursion to excavated Pompeii, an ancient Roman city buried in volcanic ash in A.D.
 79.

 Travel to Pompeii for a guided tour of the famous ruins.
 Discover how Roman citizens lived 2,000 years ago, before Mount Vesuvius erupted in and smothered the town of Pompeii in a flood of volcanic ash.
 Visit the excavated ruins of theaters, villas, temples and baths.
 Lunch is included.
 Please note: Travel time to Pompeii is approximately 2.5 hours each way.